clbs-io/cloudflare-tunnel-ingress-controller/README.md

 ### Installation

-Helm chart is stored on our company Helm repository, in the OCI format, no need to add a Helm repository.
+The Helm chart is stored in the OCI format in our company Helm repository, so there is no need to add another Helm repository.

 ```shell
 export CLOUDFLARE_ACCOUNT_ID=your-cloudflare-account-id